ImaneBenHassine/Apache-Spark/README.md

 ## Introduction

-This repository contains my notes of my Apache Spark learning journey through code and examples to show how pyspark can be used to explore big data.
+This repository contains my notes of my Apache Spark learning journey through code and examples to show how Spark can be used to explore big data.

 **Apache Spark** is an Open source framework, an in-memory computing processing engine that processes data on the Hadoop Ecosystem.
 It processes both `batch` and `real-time` data in a `parallel` and `distributed` manner.